protesilaos/my-website/_pages/emacs/emacs.md

 resources at my disposal to support multiple versions of Emacs and of the themes across the years.

+Starting with version `5.0.0` of the `modus-themes`, other packages can be built on top to provide their own "Modus" derivative themes.
+The manual has a section about building on top of Modus.
+My `ef-themes` and `standard-themes` are done in this way (versions `2.0.0` and `3.0.0`, respectively).

 + Package name (GNU ELPA): `modus-themes`
 + Official manual: <https://protesilaos.com/emacs/modus-themes>
 + Change log: <https://protesilaos.com/emacs/modus-themes-changelog>